 Uses and Disclosures of Your Protected Health Information Permitted by Law

-(2) Payment.
-To obtain payment for services that we provide to you.
-This may include such activities as verifying your coverage, coordinating your benefits from a second payer, or processing an insurance claim and obtaining payment.
+- Payment: To obtain payment for services that we provide to you.
+This may include such activities as verifying your coverage, coordinating your benefits, or processing an insurance claim and obtaining payment.

-(6) Health Care Communications.
-To identify health-related services and products that may be beneficial to you and contact you about those services and products.
+- Marketing Communications: To identify health- related services and products that may be beneficial to you and contact you about those services and products.

-(7) Public Health Activities.
-To report the following to public health authorities, government authorities, or other services authorized by law to receive such reports: (a) health information for the purpose of preventing or controlling disease, injury or disability; (b) child, adult or elder abuse or neglect; (c) domestic violence; and (d) information about products under the jurisdiction of the US Food and Drug Administration.
+- Public Health Activities: To report the following to public health authorities, government authorities, or other services authorized by law to receive such reports: (a) health information for the purpose of preventing or controlling disease, injury or disability, and exposure to a communicable disease (b) child, adult, or elder abuse or neglect, (c) domestic violence, (d) information about products under the jurisdiction of the US Food and Drug Administration, or (e) in the event of a disaster to notify family of your location.

 - Employer: To your employer as required under laws addressing work-related illnesses and injuries or workplace medical surveillance.